Finite-sample analysis of M-estimators using self-concordance: Probabilistic tools

-\end{lemma} \begin{proof} The statement of the lemma follows from item 1 of Lemma~\ref{lem:subg-properties} by the union bound. \end{proof} The next lemma provides a simple bound for the $p$-th moment of~$\|Z\|_{\infty}$.
-Although this bound is loose for any fixed~$p$, we use it only in the regime~$p \approx \log d$ in which it is tight.\footnotemark
+\end{lemma} \begin{proof} The claim follows from Item 1 of Lemma~\ref{lem:subg-properties} by the union bound. \end{proof} Next we give a bound for the $p$-th moment of~$\|Z\|_{\infty}$.
+Although this bound is loose for any fixed~$p$, we only use it in the regime~$p \approx \log d$ where it is tight.\footnotemark

 \begin{lemma} In the assumptions of the previous lemma, for any~$p \ge 1$ it holds

 \end{lemma} \begin{proof} Using the bound from Lemma~\ref{lem:subg-sup}, we obtain